-Australian cuisines have a got a lot of fresh fruits Tasmanian cherries and pears, vegetables like pumpkin, cauliflowers, and potatoes, Cafe Culture and resort towns is excellent is the best offerings Australia, small stalls that serve Thai, Chinese, Japanese to its best.
+Australian cuisine has a got a lot of fresh fruits Tasmanian cherries and pears, and vegetables like pumpkin, cauliflowers, and potatoes, Cafe Culture and resort towns are excellent the best offerings in Australia, with small stalls that serve Thai, Chinese, and Japanese to its best.

-Famous Foods of Australia consists of Chiko Roll, Damper, Lamington, Pavlova, Pie Floater, Vegemite, these delicacies are the authentic Australian foods you must try.
+Famous Foods of Australia consist of Chiko Roll, Damper, Lamington, Pavlova, Pie Floater, and Vegemite, these delicacies are the authentic Australian foods you must try.